Support Page Content

 The Center for Disease Control (CDC) recommends that “employers allow flexible sick-leave policies during this outbreak and encourage employees to stay home if they are ill with acute respiratory illness until they have no signs of a fever and any other symptom for at least 24 hours.”
 Additionally, “employers should not require a note from a medical provider to return to work.”
 (Coronavirus, 2020)

-Can I still come to my therapy appointment on campus?
+Can I still come to campus for a face-to-face therapy appointment?

 Can I do therapy online?